What is Social Legislation? Its Concepts and Division

 Social legislation is a moving thing that changes all the time to deal with new problems.
 Public opinion, changing social standards, and the way the economy works all have an effect on how social laws are made and changed.

-[1] Ritual: It can be defined as the prescribed order or a religious ceremony.
-It is a set of actions performed mainly for symbolic values that are prescribed by a religion or by the tradition of the community.
+[1] Ritual: It might be described as the specified course of a religious ceremony.
+It is a series of behaviors executed primarily for symbolic significance, as dictated by a religion or communal custom.

 Author